How To Build a YouTube Ad Strategy From Scratch

 In order to mitigate this as much as possible, it’s beneficial to have multiple YouTube ads campaign and ad live or being tested so that you aren’t kicked back to square one.

-YouTube’s advertisement engine is highly efficient and can be modified to make your advertisement more effective and more appealing.
+YouTube’s advertisement engine is highly efficient and can be modified to make your ads more effective and more appealing.
+You have access to over 2 billion potential customers.
+The opportunity here is endless, regardless of the industry.
 However, your video ads’ success will also depend upon how effectively they reach the target audience.

-Although we didn’t touch on creative in this blog post – an obvious key component to YouTube success – you can dive deeper into this blog post regarding channel specific ad creative best practices from Tuff’s genius Creative Strategist, Elle Ossello, to get insight on how to develop successful, high-performance ad creative.
+Although we didn’t touch on creative in this blog post – an obvious key component to finding success as a YouTube Ads Agency – you can dive deeper into this blog post regarding channel specific ad creative best practices from Tuff’s genius Creative Strategist, Elle Ossello, to get insight on how to develop successful, high-performance ad creative.

 Chris is a PPC Strategist based in Nashville, Tennessee.
 When he’s not scaling Google Ads & YouTube campaigns, he enjoys longboarding, tinkering with automation tools, and a little bit of gaming.